 As technology becomes faster and cheaper, technology skills are being embedded inside more and more job functions.
 Every managerial discipline today is impacted by technology.

 Accounting is built on a foundation of technology.
 The numbers used by accountants are all recorded, stored, and reported by information systems, and the reliability of any audit is inherently tied to the reliability of the underlying technology.
-Increased regulation, such as the heavy executive penalties tied to the Sarbanes-Oxley Act in the United States, have ratcheted up the importance of making sure accountants and executives get their numbers right.
+Increased regulation, such as the heavy executive penalties tied to the Sarbanes-Oxley Act in the United States, have ratcheted the importance of ensuring accountants and executives get their numbers right.
 Negligence could mean jail time.
 This means the link between accounting and tech have never been tighter, and the stakes for ensuring systems accuracy have never been higher.

 Every major accounting firm has a tech-focused consulting practice, and in many cases, these firms have grown to be larger than the accounting services functions from which they sprang.
 Today, the tech-centric consulting division of Deloitte (one of the Big Four accounting firms) is larger than the firm’s audit, tax, and risk practices.